NUNEGAL/nunegal/README.md

 - Why did you undertake it?
 -->
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
+Welcome to Nunegal Consulting!

+We are experts in ICT services, software development and advice.
+We help our clients undertake technological projects.

 ## Technologies Used
 - .NET